Virtualaw · How the System Works

 - Contact logged in the CRM automatically

-- Email report sent to the team
+- Report sent to the team

 - Cold lead phone sheet created for follow-up